Chenyao2333/poker/docs/development_doc.md

 ## Discussions

 - How to name the compressed file?
 Specifying by the command line's arguments?
 Or by the uploading plugin (in poker/contrib)?
+  - How about specifing the major name in `task.yml`
+    ~~~yml
+    major_name: backup-ubuntu
+    ~~~
+    The compressed filename like `[marjor_name]-[minor_version]-2018-1-1.tar.gz`.
+The `minor_version` is used to avoid duplicate name and to identify the version.
+The `minor_version` is auto assigned to the `maximum minor_version + 1` in the destination.
+If there are multiple destinations, we increasing based on the maximum one.

+    Then don't allow to specifing the name in comandline and the comand-cli shoud only print compressed file path, the others output into log/stderr

 - Should we clean the packaged files after the Packer be dereferenced?
 Or we shold clean them explicitly?